orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 other topics: finance, politics, maybe religion, but there are other apps to focus on those.
 Ours will make it easier for musicians all over the world to find sheet music to practice with.

-The working title is **New Piece, Please!**
+The working title is **New Piece, Please!** Read on and build it.

 ## Chapter 1: The Basics

-The basics of OrbitDB are creating databases, choosing data types, and addi
+The basics of OrbitDB include creating databases, choosing data types, and reading and writing data.

+Finally, since all of these activities can happen offline and locally, without being connected to any peers at all, these steps will all take place offline.

 ### Installing and Instantiating OrbitDB